mkrump/blog/content/posts/2020-07-13-netlify-go-functions.md

 I recently had an idea for a [small language learning app](https://contemos.app/), and I was curious to see how difficult it would be to get something slightly more complicated than a blog deployed on Netlify.
 My plan was to write the backend in Go, since it along with JavaScript, is one of the two languages supported by [Netlify Functions](https://www.netlify.com/products/functions/), which are essentially AWS Lambda functions, but with all of the setup and deployment handled by Netlify.
 Also, I decided to add a login page, because why not?, and conveniently Netlify has its own [identity management service](https://docs.netlify.com/visitor-access/identity/).

-Overall, it was very smooth process, and I was able to get my app deployed with minimal hassle.
-The various services all worked well together, and Netlify's docs are really good, however there were couple spots where I did get little stuck even after reading the relevant docs.
+Overall, it was a very smooth process, and I was able to get my app deployed with minimal hassle.
+The various services all worked well together, and Netlify's docs are really good, however there were a couple spots where I did get a little stuck even after reading the relevant docs.
 At least some of the issues that I ran into, are probably specific to the Go side of things, since at the moment it seems slightly less well supported than JavaScript as a backend.
 As an example, if you want to test your deployed setup locally you can use [Netlify Dev](https://www.netlify.com/products/dev/) which looks great, however at the moment it appears that it [doesn’t support Go](https://community.netlify.com/t/working-with-go-functions-locally-and-in-deployment/3530/7).

 Since I had some questions along the way, to fill in gaps in my own understanding, and serve as documentation to my future self, I put together an  example site, demonstrating how to secure a Go Netlify Function using Netlify's Identity service.
 The repo can be found at [mkrump/go-netlify-login-example](https://github.com/mkrump/go-netlify-login-example) and the live site [here](https://go-netlify-login-example.netlify.app/).
 Below is a step-by-step guide for deploying this repo with Netlify.